Michael T. Moore Obituary - IL | Herald-Whig

 Michael was preceded in death by his parents and siblings, Thomas Moore and Kathy Powell.

 Family and Friends are invited to Graveside services on Saturday, November 28, 2020 at 1:00 p.m. in Calvary Cemetery.
 Please wear a face mask to the graveside services and follow social distancing guidelines.
 In lieu of flowers and arrangements, the family is asking that donations be made to the Activities Fund at the Illinois Veterans Home.
-The Duker & Haugh Funeral Home is in charge of the arrangements. www.dukerandhaugh.com
+Duker and Haugh Funeral Home is handling arrangements, dukerandhaugh.com.